ACBLmerge Logo

 Adventures in Bridge Unit 132 (Kansas State)

-Since 2009 I have used ACBLmerge to post full results for the Pacific Southwest Regional (San Diego).
-In 2011 I used the program to post full results for the Palm Springs Regional which is now the second largest regional.
+In 2009, 2010, and 2011 I used ACBLmerge to post full results for the Pacific Southwest Regional (San Diego) after setting up an arrangement to have all results sent to me at the end of each day.
+In 2011 I used the program to post full results for the Palm Springs Regional which is now the second largest regional (3900 tables).
 Bridge Results is the creation of Philippe Lamoise, a fellow San Diego bridge player.
-Starting in 2012, I hope all district officials will be able to post all District 22 regional results using ACBLmerge with Bridge Results as the web based front-end for easy processing by non-technical users.
-Bridge Results also has social network functionality.
+The 2012 Pacific Southwest Regional results were posted using Bridge Results as the web based front-end for easy processing by non-technical users.
+Bridge Results keeps track of players and partnerships and also has social network functionality.
 Read more about Bridge Results.
+At the end of 2012, the District 22 board decided to use Bridge Results for all District 22 regionals and since then Ken Monzingo’s assistant, Sergio Mendivil has done all the file uploading to Bridge Results.

 License, supported platforms, and conformance

 ACBLmerge is written in Perl and released under the terms of GNU General Public License GPLv3.
 To compute the double dummy results it uses Bo Haglund’s free double dummy solver, DDS, also released under the GNU Public License.
-DDS is a very efficient solver, requiring about one minute to consider every denomination and seat for a set of 36 hands on a 1.5 GHz Pentium laptop (circa 2004).
-On a modern quad-core computer the double dummy analysis may take only 10-20 seconds.
-On non-Windows platforms it uses the open source mdbtools package to read Bridgemate and BridgePad files.
+DDS is a very efficient solver, requiring less than a minute to consider every denomination and seat for a set of 36 hands on a 1.5 GHz Pentium laptop (circa 2004).
+On a modern quad-core computer the double dummy analysis may take less than 10 seconds.
+On non-Windows platforms ACBLmerge uses the open source mdbtools package to read Bridgemate, BridgePad, and BridgeScorer files.
+On Windows and Mac OS X, the LHA format is read using the open source (LGPL) 7-zip program which is bundled with ACBLmerge.

 Perl runs on all major operating systems.
-Double dummy analysis support is provided for Windows out of the box.
-On other platforms double double analysis requires compiling straight C++ code which should be possible on any platform.
+Double dummy analysis support is provided for Windows and Mac OS X out of the box.
+On other platforms double dummy analysis requires installing a Linux package or compiling straight C++ code where the latter should be possible on any platform.

-ACBLmerge generates clean HTML that validates as HTML 4.01 Transitional.
-The appearance has been verified in Firefox versions 3-10, Internet Explorer versions 7-9, Safari 3.1, and Google Chrome versions 4-18.
+ACBLmerge generates clean HTML that validates as HTML 5.
+The appearance has been verified in Firefox versions 3–35, Internet Explorer versions 7–11, Safari 3.1–8.03, and Google Chrome versions 4-40.
 All units are font relative which means the output should scale well if user changes the font size, e.g. via Ctrl+ and Ctrl- in Firefox.
 HTML appearance is controlled using CSS and may be changed by altering the ACBLmergeCommon.css and ACBLmergePairs.css files.

 Send feedback and bug reports to software@lajollabridge.com